All ideas with Demo as a contributor

 A Rogue-aligned artifact (either a first gift or a crowning gift) that is some sort of small blade whose invoke effect allows you to teleport behind nearby enemies and attack them, perhaps with bonus backstab damage for a short time.
 Or more powerfully, you instantaneously warp behind and backstab several different enemies within a radius of 10 or 12 from you all at once.

-Horror Brand, an artifact weapon whose stats (including presumably its base item type) are randomly generated each game, like shambling horrors.
+Horror Brand, an artifact weapon whose stats (including presumably its base item type) are randomly generated each game or even combines random aspects from various artifacts, like shambling horrors.

 #3814